SabrinaSoufer/DesafioCatalisa/README.md

 # DesafioCatalisa
-Mini curso Catalisa 2022 - Rick and Morty
+Mini curso do Catalisa 2022 - Rick and Morty